Dunkin' Donuts Interview Questions

 You want to answer this question because your career goals align with Dunkin Donuts’ business objective.

-• Say something like you would like to get your chef’s papers or perhaps open your own franchise.
+• Say something like you want to get your chef’s papers or open a franchise.

 What are your salary expectations?